connexcs/docs/customer.md

 ##Edit Customers##

-In order to edit a **Customer**, select a **Customer** from the list and a new page will open up.
+In order to edit a **Customer**, select **Customer** from the list and a new page will open up.
 Follow the procedure given below to edit a specific customer:

 1. Click the **“Edit Customer”** button.
 2. Edit the details and click **“Save”** button.